ShoGinn/daruma-games/addons/system-stuff/README.md

 ## Docker compose as a systemd unit

 Create file `/etc/systemd/system/docker-compose@.service`.
 SystemD calling binaries using an absolute path.
-In my case when installing the preffered way for docker the prefix is `/usr/bin`, you should use paths specific for your environment.
+In my case when installing the preferred way for docker the prefix is `/usr/bin`, you should use paths specific for your environment.

 ```ini
 [Unit]